9231058/OS-Homework/Homework-2/README.md

 # Assignment 2 - Socket Programming

-The objective of this assignment is to practice socket programming by writ- ing a chat application.
-The assignment consists of implementing two compo-
-nents: a chat client and a chat server.
+The objective of this assignment is to practice socket programming by writing a chat application.
+The assignment consists of implementing two components: a chat client and a chat server.
 The server maintains information about the clients that have registered with a specific chat group and dispatches the messages sent by the clients.
 Clients can communicate with others by registering with a group.
-All re- ceived messages (from other clients) should be sent to standard output.
+All received messages (from other clients) should be sent to standard output.
 The server and clients should be invoked with:

 * Sever: server \[server port number\]